Against Oblomov and Oblomovism

 I

-Recently I read an old review of the novel in The Spectator that claimed that the novel is a “guide to being idle”.
-Well, it’s nothing of the sort, but this view of Oblomov, that he is a character to be admired and emulated, rather than pitied, and that the it promotes a life of idling and creative unproductivity is typical, but is perverse.
-The same review referred to Oblomov as “a fizzing ball of energy intellectually”, but there’s absolutely no evidence in the text to support such a statement, yet this view too, that Oblomov is some kind of philosopher of idling, is also prevalent.
+Recently I read an old review of the novel in The Spectator that claimed the novel is a “guide to being idle”.
+It’s nothing of the sort, but this view of Oblomov, that he is a cultured proto-slacker to be admired and emulated, rather than pitied, and that the novel celebrates a life of idling, is a typical but perverse misreading.
+The same review referred to Oblomov as “a fizzing ball of energy intellectually”, but there’s no evidence in the text to support such a statement, yet this take too, that Oblomov is a philosopher of idling, is also prevalent.
 He doesn’t read (“serious reading exhausted him”), write, take any interest in art or politics, or in anything else.

-There are different modes of idling, some more acceptable and admirable than others.
-Well-heeled and privileged contemporary idlers ought to remind themselves that one is often blind to one’s own unflattering reflection in satire’s mirror, and that Oblomov is “an exaggerated portrayal of one of life’s extremes”, as Goncharov put it, thus he is not aiming for psychological realism; he's also a satirical personification of a feckless, parasitic upper middle class, though Goncharov thought of *Oblomovism - the name given to this tendency for destructive apathy by one of the novel’s characters - as a tendency that had taken over and was debilitating Russia as a whole, its peasantry, bourgeoisie and Civil Service.
+Oblomov is “an exaggerated portrayal of one of life’s extremes”, as Goncharov put it.
+He was not aiming for psychological realism, but presenting a satirical personification of a feckless, parasitic upper middle class.
+Oblomov is a target of authorial ridicule (though the satire is unusually gentle) and to identify with or to emulate him is absurd.
+Goncharov thought of Oblomovism - the name given to this destructive apathy by one of the novel’s characters - as a tendency that was debilitating Russia as a whole, its peasantry, bourgeoisie, and its Civil Service.

 II

 We meet Oblomov as he receives a series of visitors from his bed, ex-colleagues and amiably lampooned social types, in his once opulent but now tatterdemalion oriental dressing gown.
-Subinsky and Volkov, social butterflies, Alexeyev, an exaggerated personification of nobodyness, Penkin, an up-and-coming young writer who observes that Oblomov is “the same incorrigible lazy bones”, and Tarantiev, an arrogant, scheming sponger, wandered in from the pages of a Dostoevsky novel into this one.
+Subinsky and Volkov, social butterflies, Alexeyev, an exaggerated personification of nobodyness, Penkin, an up-and-coming young writer who observes that Oblomov is “the same incorrigible lazy bones”, and Tarantiev, an arrogant, scheming sponger.
 Each tries to persuade him to accompany them to Ekatarinof, a pleasure garden along the lines of Vauxhall Gardens.
-He refuses, and tries to persuade each of them to stay and have dinner with him instead.
-Between callers, Zhakar entreats him to get out of bed – by midday he has made it to his armchair, still, however, in his dressing gown, and he returns to his bed after Tarantiev has left.
+He refuses, and tries in turn to persuade each of them to stay and have dinner with him instead.
+Between callers, Zhakar entreats him to get out of bed.
+By midday he has made it to his armchair, though still in his dressing gown, and he returns to his bed after Tarantiev has left.

 Finally, Stolz arrives.
 It is four-thirty and Oblomov is still in bed.
-Stolz is Oblomov’s childhood friend, a man characterised by Goncharov as Oblomov’s opposite, although what he does for living is left unclear: “he owned part of a company that sent goods abroad”, and there’s a reference to him “inspecting mines”.
+Stolz is Oblomov’s childhood friend, a man characterised by Goncharov as Oblomov’s opposite, although what he does for living is left unclear.
 Whatever, he’s a man of action who is “constantly in motion ... who both went in society, and read, but when he found the time for all this, God only knows”.
-Oblomov “sincerely loved and trusted him alone” and only Stolz succeeds in him into getting up, dressed, and out into society again.
+Oblomov “sincerely loved and trusted him alone”, and only Stolz succeeds in getting him up, dressed, and out into society again.

 After Oblomov recounts his dream to him Stolz comments perceptively that “it all began with your inability to put on your own stockings and ended with your inability to live”.
-The dream shows Oblomov suffers not from an excess of clarity but is victim of a natal nostalgia, yearning for a return to a life without the torments of futurity.
-Feeling neither pain or passion, fire nor ice, he has fallen, in his attempt to recreate Oblomovka in little, back out of time.
-Undebauched by privilege, he has it’s true remained artless, but at the same time useless - he just can’t get his shit together.
-As Stolz puts it in one of his several encomiums to Oblomov “He has an honest and faithful heart ... having lost the strength to live he hasn’t lost his honesty and faithfulness ... his soul is transparent, clear as crystal.
+The dream shows that Oblomov suffers not from an excess of clarity about life, but is victim of a natal nostalgia.
+Uncorrupted by his privilege, it's true that Oblomov is kind and generous, and has remained artless, but he is at the same time useless - he just can’t get his shit together.
+As Stolz puts it in one of his several encomiums for Oblomov “He has an honest and faithful heart ... having lost the strength to live he hasn’t lost his honesty and faithfulness ... his soul is transparent, clear as crystal.
 Such people are rare”.
-This artlessness puts him on company with Dostoevsky’s Prince Myshkin in The Idiot (something Dostoevsky noted) but really, he’s closer to Stan Ogden (“Occupation?”, “suppin’ ale”) than Myshkin, or to the dissident ennui of his mad literary cousin, Bartleby.
-There’s not enough in the text to support such laudations: Oblomov it’s true does loan out some negligible sums of money to former acquaintances and indulgently keeps on a servant at least as lazy as him.
-But as for ‘goodness’ that’s about it, it’s just that he’s not actively bad.
+Yet there's not enough in the text to support such laudations.
+It's true that Oblomov does loan out negligible sums of money to former acquaintances and indulgently keeps on a servant at least as lazy as him.
+But as for ‘goodness,’ that’s about it, it’s just that he’s not actively bad.

-With Olga Oblomov’s “heart thirsted for life again”, and so follows the longest section of the book, and the narrative shift from social comedy bordering on burlesque to the glandular fiasco of romantic love.
-All the transports, rhapsodies, lachrymal laments, detours, declarations, doubts, obstacles, obstacles overcome, and sub-plots of their affair are recounted.
-This bathetic, almost baroque delineation of elevated emotion and fine feeling in this section I took to be satirical-parodic.
-It may not have been intended as such – but unintentional humour is, nevertheless, still funny.
+With Olga, Oblomov’s “heart thirsted for life again”, and so follows the longest section of the book, and the narrative shifts from social comedy bordering on burlesque to the glandular fiasco of romantic love.
+All the transports, rhapsodies, lachrymal laments, declarations, doubts, obstacles, and sub-plots of their affair are recounted.
+The bathetic, almost baroque delineation of elevated emotion and fine feeling in this section I took to be satirical-parodic.
+Intentionally humorous or not, it is very funny.

-For Olga “her love is justified by [Oblomov’s] meekness, his pure faith in good, and most of all his tenderness, tenderness such as she had never seen in any man’s eyes ... he was simpler than Stolz and kinder, although he did not make her laugh, he made her laugh simply by being himself and easily forgave her teasing”.
-This is not exactly propitious.
-Olga gives off a faint whiff of reform; they debate his way of living together often.
+For Olga “her love is justified by [Oblomov’s] meekness, his pure faith in good, and most of all his tenderness ... he was simpler than Stolz and kinder, and although he did not make her laugh, he made her laugh simply by being himself and easily forgave her teasing”.
+This is hardly propitious.
+Olga gives off a faint whiff of reform, and they debate his way of living together often.
 Oblomov is a rescue project for her, and his getting his act together in regard to his estate is an implicit condition for their marriage.
 But over this, even as he is systematically fleeced by Tarantiev’s agent, he continues to procrastinate, just as he continually makes excuses not to join Stolz in Paris.

 III

-From the beginning Agafia has been seducing Oblomov, but so subtly you barely notice.
+From the beginning Agafia has been seducing Oblomov.
 It’s a sly and sweet seduction, shy glances and smiles, teasing flashes of flesh.
-But above all, endless delicious meals, snacks and drinks.
-Agafia – seemingly a woman with little-to-no agency - knowingly steals Oblomov away from her undeclared rival, the sexy bluestocking Olga.
-What earns Oblomov her devotion is his lack of vulgarity, coarseness and guile, his kindness to her children; without doubt these are fine qualities, refinements Agafia finds captivating and to which she’s up until now been a stranger.
-She also, through her union with Oblomov, raises the social status of her and her children.
+And above all, endless delicious meals, snacks and drinks.
+Agafia, seemingly a woman with little-to-no agency, knowingly steals Oblomov away from her undeclared rival, the sexy bluestocking Olga.
+What earns Oblomov her devotion is his lack of vulgarity, coarseness and guile, and his kindness to her children.
+Without doubt these are fine qualities, refinements Agafia finds captivating and to which she’s up until now been a stranger.
+She also, through her union with Oblomov, significantly raises the social status of her and her children.

 Stolz, shortly after Oblomov’s move, returns to Russia and puts affairs at Oblomovka in order, sacking the agent Tarantiev had sent and ensuring that Oblomov gets a comfortable income from his estate.
 Agafia repairs Oblomov’s dressing gown, signalling a return to his previous otiose mode of living.
 But it’s nowhere near as apathetic and desultory as before: the food is even better, he has sympathetic company, everything is clean, bright and bustling around him.
-At Agafia’s “everything of a hostile nature had disappeared from his life” and, smoking his post-prandial cigar “in a dull reverie”, listening the chicks chirruping outside his window, his new life “reminds him of Oblomovka”.
+At Agafia’s “everything of a hostile nature had disappeared from his life” and, smoking his post-prandial cigar “in a dull reverie”, his new life “reminds him of Oblomovka”.

-However, there’s a doleful interregnum in Oblomov’s idyll.
-Firstly, the landlady’s brother moves out and no longer supplies the top-quality groceries for the household.
-Oblomov can’t cover these costs because Tarentiev and Ivan Matveyevich, to make up for the loss of their share of the corrupt agent’s swindling of Oblomov, trick Agafia into signing a fraudulent promissory note claiming Oblomov is in debt to her, which must be paid off every month to her brother, so that much of the estate’s oncome is diverted to he and Tarantiev.
+However, there’s a temporary interruption of Oblomov’s idyll.
+Tarentiev and Ivan Matveyevich (who has in the meantime moved out, and no longer supplies top-quality groceries to the household), to make up for the loss of their share of the corrupt agent’s swindling of Oblomov, trick Agafia into signing a fraudulent promissory note claiming Oblomov is in debt to her, which must be paid off every month to Matveyevich, so that much of the estate’s income is diverted to the swindlers.
 For a while, the couple are on their uppers, their indigence, as was their plenty, described in terms of food, its quality and quantity.

 Stolz returns to Russia for good – by now having married Olga himself – to find Oblomov in this reduced state.
 He soon uncovers the dastardly plot by Tarantiev and Ivan Matveyevich, and Oblomov’s income from his estate is restored to him in full.
 Stolz and Olga take an estate next to Oblomovka, but Oblomov can’t be persuaded to move and take over the running of it.
-Agafia’s home returns to being again an Oblomovka in little, not just in its peace and plenty, but also in the social jollity of the shared table and Agafia’s domestic efficiency.
-Here, “everything breathed an abundance and fullness of domesticity ... surrounded by good, simple, loving faces ... in a lazy crawl for one day to the next.”
+Agafia’s home returns to being again another Oblomovka, where Oblomov lives "surrounded by good, simple, loving faces ... in a lazy crawl from one day to the next.”

-Oblomov dies shortly after Stolz’s final visit of a second stroke, brought on, in the words of his doctor by “lying about and eating fatty, heavy food”.
+Oblomov dies of a second stroke shortly after Stolz’s final visit, brought on, in the words of his doctor by “lying about and eating fatty, heavy food”.
 It’s a sad end: “not having experienced the pleasures to be attained through struggle, he mentally rejected them and felt at peace only in his forgotten corner, which was alien to action, struggle and life”, and he “passed away without pain or suffering, like a clock someone had forgotten to wind”.
-Goncharov’s happy ending is Andrei going off to be brought up by Olga and Stolz on their estate, with visits from his mother, who says she found her life’s fulfilment in her life with Oblomov, telling Stolz and Olga that her “life was not lived in vain” and that “she loved him as a lover, a husband, and master”.